learn-co-curriculum/remote-project-mode-guidelines/README.md

 * Work with one TA
 * Don't get stuck
 * Use your TA

+## Demo Days and Code Review

+  * We will be hosting a demo day every week.
+A few groups will be randomly selected to present what they are working on to all of the online Flatiron students!
+  * As you near the end of your project, your project will be submitted to another group for code review.
+This means they will go through your code, point out possible problems and areas for improvement and submit it back to you in the form of a pull request similar to [this](https://github.com/flatiron-school/scheduler/pull/14/files).

 ## Resources
 * [ThoughtBot Playbook](http://thoughtbot.com/) - [ThoughtBot Playbook](http://playbook.thoughtbot.com/)